MosesOpiyo/neighbourhood_watch/readme.md

 #### By **MosesOpiyo**

 ## Description
-THis is a django application used to inform users of their neighbourhood happenings
+THis is a django application used to inform users of his/her neighbourhood happenings

 ## Live Link
 https://jiraniwangu2021.herokuapp.com/